 Referral to a respiratory specialist

-The BTS recommends that any patient requiring admission be reviewed by a respiratory physician within 24 hours.
+The BTS recommends that patients admitted with a pneumothorax should be referred to a respiratory physician within 24 hours.

 Chest drain suction